liferay-search/liferay-docs/en/deployment/articles-dxp/06-maintaining-liferay/01-patching-liferay-dxp/04-configuring-the-patching-tool/02-patching-tool-basic-configuration.markdown

 patching-tool auto-discovery
 ```

-If @product@ is not installed in the parent folder, specify its location:
+If @sharepoint@ is not installed in the parent folder, specify its location:

 ```bash
 patching-tool auto-discovery /opt/liferay-dxp
 ```

-If you specified the wrong location of @product@ or it is not in the parent
+If you specified the wrong location of @sharepoint@ or it is not in the parent
 folder, the Patching Tool can't find the
 [Liferay Home](/docs/7-2/deploy/-/knowledge_base/d/liferay-home)
 and reports an error like this: